-Communities Minister Deirdre Hargey has agreed that Fort George can be the location of a new Health and Care Centre in Derry.
+In March 2021 Communities Minister Deirdre Hargey agreed that Fort George could be the location of a new Health and Care Centre in Derry.

 The development of a Cityside Health and Care Centre is anticipated to create 250 new permanent jobs as well as centralising approximately 450 posts in a modern state of the art facility.
 The positions will include nursing, social work, allied health professional and administrative roles as well as the relocation of a number of GP surgeries.

 The sale of the 1.7 acre parcel of the land at Fort George to WHSCT completed at the end of March 2023.
 The remainder of the site will remain available for future development opportunities.
 Work is currently ongoing to revise the existing Fort George masterplan.
 It is expected that the remainder of the site will be for mixed-use development.